oxid-academy/product-promotion-banner/README.md

 ```

 ### No Log Entries
-If you do not see corresponding entries in `source/log/oxideshop.log` after changing the item number in the module settings, open your `source/config.inc.php` file and change your log level to `info` at least:
+If you do not see corresponding entries in `source/log/oxideshop.log`, open your `source/config.inc.php` file and change your log level to `info` at least:
 ```php
 /**
  * String PSR3 log level Psr\Log\LogLevel